gitlabhq/gitlabhq/doc/development/code_review.md

 - After a round of line notes, it can be helpful to post a summary note such as "LGTM :thumbsup:", or "Just a couple things to address."
 - Avoid accepting a merge request before the build succeeds.
-Of course, "Merge When Pipeline Succeeds" is fine.
+Of course, "Merge When Build Succeeds" (MWBS) is fine.
 - If you set the MR to "Merge When Build Succeeds", you should take over subsequent revisions for anything that would be spotted after that.